 Want to learn more about the science and validation behind Picterus Jaundice Pro?
 Download our latest white paper to explore the clinical background, methodology, and global relevance of our screening solution.

 Picterus Jaundice Pro has undergone multiple software generations since its initial clinical validation.
 Each generation represents a distinct version of the algorithm and user interface, reflecting ongoing development and improvements informed by clinical research and realworld use.
+When reviewing the clinical evidence, it is therefore important to consider the software version used in each study, as well as the intended use context at the time of evaluation.

-Subsequent generations of the software introduced refinements to image analysis, calibration, and user experience, informed by additional clinical data, expanded use contexts, and feedback from healthcare professionals.
+The first CE approved and commercially available generations of the software introduced refinements to image analysis, calibration, and user experience, informed by additional clinical data, expanded use contexts, and feedback from healthcare professionals.
 This also included an updated version of the Picterus Calibration Card, with added colour swatches to open for a wider variety in colour interpretation.

 Validation of a Mobile Health Device for Neonatal Jaundice Screening: A Cross-Sectional Study in a Resource-Limited Setting in Mexico.